-- 1. Create a watch list.
+- 1. Create a new watch list or use the default one.
 A watch list is an entity that allows you to classify people by arbitrary criteria: black list, wanted, VIP, staff, etc. - 2.
 Upload dossiers and add them in the watch list either manually, in bulk via the web interface, or use the console bulk upload function.